What is the Historical Cost Principle?

 Just as a side remark, an impaired asset is defined as an asset with a market value that is less than its book value (i..e the amount shown on its balance sheet).

-Assets Exempt from Historical Cost
+What Assets are Exempt from Historical Cost Accounting?

 The majority of assets are reported based on their historical cost, but one exception is short-term investments in actively traded shares issued by public companies (i.e. held-for-sale assets like marketable securities).